aogilvie/ocstyle/README.md

 ERROR: 4:35 [104] - BadLocalVariableName - Local variable must start with a lower case letter```
 ```

+# Running Unit Tests

+This pip package contains nose tests.
+To test, run the following in the root of this repository:

+	pip install nose (if you don't have nose)
+	nosetests

 # Goal

 Make it easy to share and enforce style rules for Objective C.  The less human time we spend thinking about whitespace